Perturbation Duality for Robust and Distributionally Robust Optimization: Short and General Proofs

 where $u\coloneqq(\{w_i\}_{i=1}^m,\{d_i\}_{i=0}^m)\in\R^m\times X^{[m]}$ represents perturbations to the constraints and decisions, respectively.
 The dual-best problem is

-where it will be convenient to record the expression $\ell(y; z, u^*)$, and the equality holds via the coordinate change $y_i\coloneqq x-d_i\in X$ for $i\in[m]$ (see p.~322-323 of \cite{Rockafellar.70}).
+where the equality holds via the coordinate change $y_i\coloneqq x-d_i\in X$ for $i\in[m]$ (see p.~322-323 of \cite{Rockafellar.70}); we also record the expression $\ell(y; z, u^*)$.
 We can attain a more explicit form to \eqref{eq:: D-B Shortform} by using the following convex conjugacy calculation (compare with \citet[Theorem 16.1]{Rockafellar.70} ):

 where $h_i:Z\times X^*\to\Reals$ is defined by $h_i(z_i,d_i^*)\coloneqq [f_i(\cdot\,,z_i)]^*(d_i^*)$ are convex, and for $w_i^*\geq 0$, $(h_i w_i^*)$ denotes the right scalar multiplication of $h_i$ by $w_i^*$.
 Using \eqref{eq:relation_r}, we arrive at the following maximization form: